-You can’t compete with a real-life visit to a treasured historical site.
-Or a leisurely stroll around your favourite museum.
+A real-life visit to a treasured historical site or a leisurely stroll around your favourite museum is hard to beat.

 But when needs must, the online world is a worthy substitute.
 And with virtual tours and online exhibitions, no closing time or far-away location will get in your way.